vecnathewhisperd0/fdroid-website/_posts/2019-09-11-yaml-metadata.md

 to `.yml`:

 ```
-$ fdroid rewritemeta -to yml
+$ fdroid rewritemeta --to yml
 ```

 In the long removing `.txt` metadata support will allow us to get rid of